ossf/scorecard/gitcache/README.md

 To scale 1000's repositories, the codebase must be aware of the GitHub API's usage.

-One of the strategies to avoid using the API directly cloning the repository.
+One of the strategies to avoid using the API directly is cloning the repository.

 ### In the initial run
 1. Clone the repository anonymously (not using GitHub API token).